Distracted Driving: Increasing Risk of Injury in North Carolina

 The 2016 assessment of vehicle deaths was 6% higher than in 2015 and was the second consecutive year that vehicle deaths topped 40,000 people.

-In 2017, nearly 4.5 million people suffered car accident injuries serious enough to need medical attention.
+In 2017, more than 4.5 million people suffered car accident injuries serious enough to need medical attention.
 The costs to society reached 413.8 billion dollars.

 This upward surge in injuries, property damage, and deaths come after a record low of 32,675 roadway deaths in 2014.